 Increase Health & Safety | Improve Public Health | Ignite Your Leadership

 June 25th-28th — Big Sky, Montana

 There are so many reasons for HOPE!

 This summer, Dr. Jeff Linkenbach and the dynamic Montana Summer Institute faculty will share cutting-edge science, tools and resources for building healthy, resilient communities.
 The 2019 Institute will focus on how Science of the Positive, Positive Community Norms, and Health Outcomes from Positive Experience (H.O.P.E) are creating new opportunities in prevention and driving community transformation on a wide range of health and safety issues.
-Join us in Big Sky to learn how positive, norms-based approaches like these can power up your public health and prevention practices, improve your leadership skills, and increase the effectiveness and sustainability of your projects.
+Join us in Big Sky to learn how positive, norms-based approaches can power up your public health and prevention practices, improve your leadership skills, and increase the effectiveness and sustainability of your projects.

 Great for prevention leaders working on: